taylorg8900/tavern_proj_2/doc/player/state_machine.md

 	- Sprinting
 	- Jumping
 	- Falling
-	- Climbing by grabbing the edge of ledge

 Here are the states that can be transitioned to from each current state
 	- Idle